peterrenshaw/wsd/README.md

       each data point is also indicated with a black circle

-      haven't worked out how to show
+      haven't worked out how to show temp. value (axes)

+* boy is d3 precise and brittle.

 2018NOV02
 * fix this crap: